 How do I go about setting up my garden?

 Permaculture garden planning can be a large task, which is why experts recommend breaking it down into smaller tasks.
 Having a design that you know you will stick to is just the beginning.
 After that, you must determine the scale of the garden, whether it will be large or small.
+You need to decide what sort of size you can cope with since you don’t want a tonne of overgrown plants and flowers.
+Hedges will need regular trimming too, so contact a company like iTrim4U to make sure they look good all year round.

 Once these factors have been decided, it’s time to decide what you will plant, where you will plant it and why.
 Adhering to the correct growing seasons is beneficial to gardeners.
 It is recommended that beginners start small and give themselves room to expand their permaculture garden as needed.